Shirahagi/login/README.md

 ### ✅ 3.
 Add Firebase Config

 Create a file: `src/firebase.js` with the following structure:
+（There is already a firebase.js file in the file, which uses my account.
+I don't know if this can be run on other computers）

 ```js
 import { initializeApp } from "firebase/app";